svmed2050/react-messenger-chat/README.md

 ### Description

-Full-fledged firebase chat application with social authentication (including google and facebook), online-statuses, great design and functionality.
+Full-fledged firebase chat application with social<br/>
+authentication (including google and facebook),<br/>
+online-statuses, great design and functionality.<br/><br/>

-It also includes image support, sound notifications, the ability to create multiple rooms and much more.
+It also includes image support, sound<br/>
+notifications, the ability to create<br/>
+multiple rooms and much more.<br/>

 ### :gem: Used Technologies